 Insufficient Evidence for

 - Osteoarthritis.
-Developing research suggests that taking 500 mg of a specific catechu extract in combination with a specific Baikal skullcap flavonoid extract known as flavocoxid (Limbrel, Primus Pharmaceuticals) twice daily significantly reduces symptoms of osteoarthritis of the knee.
+Early research suggests that taking catechu extract in combination with Baikal skullcap seems to reduce pain in people with osteoarthritis of the knee.

 - Swelling of the nose and throat.

 - Skin diseases.